Transportation in South Florida: Overview

 With a population nearing six million, Miami-Dade Transit, Broward County Transit, and Palm Tran combined carry less than half a million passengers per day, a number that works out to less than 5% of the population using transit regularly once round trips are figured.
 In Greater Downtown Miami, which has seen more than 100% population growth since 2000, the Metromover system carries almost half the daily riders of the Metrorail system with only about 4 mile of track.
 Although it directly connects to the Metrorail system at two stations, nearly 80% of the ridership is through direct boardings.
 This mode alone would suggest at least 15% of the downtown-area population uses transit.

-Historically, Metromover ridership remained fairly steady from 1995 (after outer loop extensions) to 2002, when the 25 cent fair was lifted, making the system entirely free to use.
+Historically, Metromover ridership remained fairly steady from 1995 (after outer loop extensions) to 2002, when the 25 cent fare was lifted, making the system entirely free to use.
 After this, ridership spiked by more than 60% within two years, but it was not until 2013 that ridership doubled from 2002.
 In a region and state not overly inclined to public transport, this system is considered successful and a vital part of downtown life.

 The elimination of the fare was just a small part of a sales tax increase that was approved by two-thirds of Miami-Dade voters under the promise that major rail-based transit extensions would take place.
 Funds were misused and it was later falsely claimed that the half-cent increase would not be enough for the expansion promised, despite the fact that the Citizens' Independent Transportation Trust concluded that the Metrorail extension along 9 rail corridors is financially viable. further souring public opinion of local transit and government.

 Miami International Airport (MIA) is one of the busiest airports in the United States in terms of total passenger traffic and cargo traffic, but especially when it comes to international traffic.
 It is considered to be the largest economic engine in Miami-Dade County, and has a large employee base.
 It was connected to the Metrorail system in 2012, the AirportLink that created the Orange Line, which most significantly led to higher service frequency in the southern portion of the existing Green Line.
 The connection is made at the Miami Airport station through the MIA Mover people mover, and the station receives about 1,600 passengers a day.
 With headways cut in half, ridership rose much more on double-lined portion of the system from Earlington Heights to Dadeland South stations than the Airport Station itself.
 MIA has seen record growth in the 2010s, with the addition of many major international flights and carriers, though many are connecting flights, similar to Hartsfield Jackson, with Miami being a layover not a final destination.